Fireworks are essentially streaks of light that are moving in the dark. But how to photograph fireworks for best results?

-So how do photographers snap those amazing fireworks photographs you see online?
+So how do photographers snap those amazing images you see online?
 With the right gear, the proper settings, a few shooting tricks, and some patience.

-This straightforward guide on how to photograph fireworks will help you take your fireworks images from blah to awesome.
+This guide on how to photograph fireworks will help you take your fireworks images from everyday to awesome.

 A fireworks display is spectacular to watch.
 But photographing them without the right gear or proper techniques is anything but.
 Your fireworks photographs won’t be anywhere near dazzling.

 You don’t need a specialised camera for photographing fireworks.
-The smaller accessories can make all the difference.
+The smaller camera accessories can make all the difference.
+But, what lens is the best for fireworks?
+There is no one particular lens best suited for firework photography.

 For fireworks photography, you’ll need the following: